frangarcia/grails-angularjs/README.md

-The purpose of this app is test new capabilities of Grails 2.4 and the javascript framework AngularJS
+The purpose of this app is basically to test new capabilities of Grails 2.4 and the javascript framework AngularJS

 Interesting links: